 California’s supply of pharmacists grew 17% between 2012 and 2015, while the supply of pharmacy technicians increased by 8%.
 About half of the state’s pharmacists were trained in California.

-- The number of physician assistants in California grew 62% between 2001 and 2009, from 5,000 to 8,000 professionals.
-The Northern and Sierra region had a greater number of physician assistants per capita than the rest of the state.
+The number of physician assistants (PAs) in California grew 37% between 2012 and 2015.
+The Northern and Sierra region had more licensed PAs per capita than the rest of the state.